sudoskys/StableDiffusionBook/docs/model/GPU.en.md

 5. Copy all the files from the bin and lib folders in the Cudnn 8.5 archive to `venv\Lib\site-packages\torch\lib`, overwriting all the files.

 6. Then the 16xx GPU can happily use half-precision image generation!
-It can generate 1024x640 images with 6G load Full model, which greatly reduces video memory usage.
+It can generate 1024x640 images with 6G load Full model, which greatly reduces VRAM usage.

 However, you still can't use `DDIM Sampling`, but you can use `Euler a`.